stjude-dnb-binfcore/McEvoy_etal_3D2D/README.md

 #### Cohort-level and Workflow-standardized Analyses

-For multi-tumor cohorts (Ewing sarcoma, neuroblastoma, osteosarcoma, and rhabdomyosarcoma), analyses were executed using the [Snap workflow](https://github.com/stjude-dnb-binfcore/sc-rna-seq-snap), a containerized and reproducible pipeline maintained by the St. Jude Bioinformatics Core.
+For multi-tumor cohorts (Ewing sarcoma, neuroblastoma, osteosarcoma, and rhabdomyosarcoma), analyses were executed using the [Snap workflow](https://github.com/stjude-dnb-binfcore/sc-rna-seq-snap).
 All dependencies were configured for R v4.4.0 and Seurat v4.4.0, ensuring full computational reproducibility (see GitHub repository for versioning reports).

 Each cohort was subdivided into three analytical groups: